GitTH/friend-the-vote/README.md

 ## Installation

-The CMS uses [Hifi](http://gethifi.com) as a CMS.
+Friend the Vote uses [Hifi](http://gethifi.com) as a CMS.
 Additionally, fonts on the site use Typekit, so be sure to change the JavaScript in the `head` to your own to use the current fonts.

 ## Improvements

 All of this code was written in the early morning hours in the days before Election Day, so there's a decent chunk that can be improved.
 If you have suggested changes, please feel free to let me know.

+The ideal next steps would be:
+1. Clean up the JavaScript
+2. Switch from Hifi to something that can be used independently, like [Jekyll](https://github.com/mojombo/jekyll) or Wordpress.

 ## Author